 Repeal of Renewable Gasoline Standard - SB 320 by Sen. Evers and HB 4001 by Rep. Gaetz would repeal the Florida Renewable Fuel Standard Act that was enacted in 2008 (HB 7135).
 The Act requires that all gas sold after 2010, with exceptions, must contain 9-10% fuel ethanol.
-HB 4001 passed out of its first committee.
+HB 4001 is ready for the floor and SB 320 passed out of its first committee.

 Water Quality Trading Credits - HB 713 by Rep. Pigman and SB 754 by Sen. Grimsley would allow water quality trading programs to be established throughout Florida, building on a pilot program in the lower St. John River basin.
 The water quality credit trading would be a voluntary, market based approach to promote water protection and restoration.
 The trading would allow pollutant reductions to be environmentally valued in the form of credits, which could be traded on a local market.
-HB 713 passed out of its second committee and SB 754 passed out of its first committee.
+HB 713 is ready for the floor and SB 754 passed out of its second committee.

 Permit Streamlining - SB 1684 by Sen. Altman and HB 999 by Rep. Patronis would streamline permitting at the local and state level and reduce Title V fees.
 Additionally, the bill would require Dept. of Agriculture to establish a water supply planning program to address the future needs of agriculture.
+Both bills passed out of their first committee.